Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Statistical Properties and Accreting Magnetar Properties

 We assume that the difference between the polar and equatorial radii of an equal-collapse-time surface is $\delta r$.
 For a fixed $t_{\rm eq}$, the radial difference between particles that start at $\theta=0$ and those that start at $\theta=\pi/2$ is \citep{Kumar2008,Zhao2025}

 Introducing the notation

 combining equations (\ref{eq:delr1}) and (\ref{eq:Ht}), one can obtain

 In the above equations, we have assumed $t_s\sim \Omega_{\rm k}^{-1}$, which is valid outside a relatively small core region.
-Since $\delta r \ll r$, one can approximate the surface in equal-collapse-time as a sphere, and the mass fallback rate of materials on the equatorial plane of the progenitor star should be equal to the mass loss rate of the progenitor star per unit time \citep{Kumar2008,Zhao2025}
+Since $\delta r \ll r$, one can approximate the surface in equal collapse time as a sphere, and the mass fallback rate of materials on the equatorial plane of the progenitor star should be equal to the mass-loss rate of the progenitor star per unit time \citep{Kumar2008,Zhao2025}

 The formula shows that $M_{\rm eq,fb}$ is insensitive to the rotation profile in the progenitor star.
 However, the fallback radius where the stellar matter circularizes has a strong dependence on the angular velocity $\Omega$.
 After fallback to the equatorial plane of a progenitor star, the velocity of the materials can be decomposed into an azimuth $\phi$ component around the equatorial plane and a radial $r$ component toward the center.
 The velocity components in the two directions satisfy $\left|v_r\right|>v_{\phi}$, where the sign of $v_r$ is negative and independent of the initial position of the particle.
 This will cause the initial disk formed during the core collapse process to shrink rapidly toward the center, ending when it reaches a radius defined as the fallback radius $r_{\rm fb}$